Rising Leader Class Mentor Profiles

 Major: International Relations

-Freshman Activities: Quad Area Council Hall Ambassador, Athletic Communications Department, Outing Club, Alpha Delta Phi Fraternity
+First Year Activities: Quad Area Council Hall Ambassador, Athletic Communications Department, Outing Club, Alpha Delta Phi Fraternity

 Fun Fact: I have played the national anthem at a Cleveland Indians game with my high school marching band.

-What did you gain from participating in the Rising Leader Class?: I gained the boost of confidence I needed to put myself out there more in college.
+What did you gain from participating in the Rising Leader Class?
+I gained the boost of confidence I needed to put myself out there more in college.
 This program allowed me to confidently budget my time and gauge my interests in different organizations; rather than being involved in a bunch of different organizations, it showed me how to pour more effort into a few organizations I was really passionate about.